holochain/docs-pages/src/tutorials/coreconcepts/hello_gui.md

 !!! tip "Time & Level"
     Time: ~1 hours | Level: Beginner

 Welcome to the first GUI tutorial.
-So far you have interacted with your zome using `curl` or `hc test`, but that's not as nice as having a GUI.
+So far, you have interacted with your zome using `curl` or `hc test`, but that's not as nice as having a GUI.

 ### What will you learn
-Today you will learn how to interact with a Holochain app using a super simple web page.
+Today, you will learn how to interact with a Holochain app using a simple web page.
-Using a websocket connection data will be passed to and from a javascript / html web page.
+Using a WebSocket connection, data will be passed to and from a JavaScript/HTML web page.

 ### Why it matters
-It's likely you will want to write a GUI for your future applications and it's helpful to see how to connect a frontend to your backend zome.
-This is not the only way to write a GUI for a Holochain app but it should be familiar if you ar e used to web front ends.
+It's likely you will want to write a GUI for your future applications, so it's helpful to see how to connect a front end to your back end zome.
+This is not the only way to write a GUI for a Holochain app, but it should be familiar if you're used to web front ends.

 ## Create the HTML page

 You will need somewhere for all your GUI code to live.
-This will be a different piece of software to your Holochain zome code.
-So choose somewhere outside your Holochain application.
+This will be a different piece of software to your Holochain zome code so choose somewhere outside your Holochain application.

-Create a folder for our GUI to live in:
+Create a folder for the GUI to live in:

 ```bash
 cd holochain/coreconcepts